LLschuster/minikey/README.md

-how to better write the key/value --> insert in batches handle concurrent accesses --> mutex, locks --> lockfree algo? values can be of different types, not just primitives (arrays, maps, etc. )
+how to better write the key/value --> insert in batches handle concurrent accesses --> mutex, locks --> lockfree algo? values can be of different types, not just primitives (arrays, maps, etc. ) recreate index base on files --> implement as a background job
 ```